danlentz/clj-uuid/README.md

 #### v6/v1: Fast, Time Encoded Identifiers

 You can make your own v1 and v6 UUID's at home with the functions `uuid/v1` and `uuid/v6`.
-Either of these types of UUID's will be the fastest kind to produce and guarantee to be unique and thread-safe regardless of clock precision or degree of concurrency, but each with slightly different characteristics:
+These are fast to produce (~100 ns) and guarantee to be unique and thread-safe regardless of clock precision or degree of concurrency, but each with slightly different characteristics:

 A v6 UUID encodes both the time and a random node identifier that is reset each time the library is loaded.
 They are fast, lexically